gafusion/doc/html/src/tglf/tglf_list.rst

 **Definition**

 Exponent for ETG saturation rule.
+Hidden switch: ETG_FACTOR=-1.0 turns off the 12*Lp/R factor in SAT2 and ETG_FACTOR=-2.0 computes Lp from the input P_PRIME_LOC rather than the input gradients.

 **Comments**